Commonly used approaches to assess risks of mutual funds include the standard deviation, beta and Sharpe ratio.

 Sharpe ratio measures risk-adjusted performance and is the return achieved per unit of risk taken.
 The Sharpe ratio tells us whether a portfolio's returns are due to smart investment decisions or a result of excess risk.
 This measurement is very useful because although one portfolio or fund can reap higher returns than its peers, it is only a good investment if those higher returns do not come with too much additional risk.
 The greater a portfolio's Sharpe ratio, the better its risk-adjusted performance has been.

 3. Sortino Ratio

 Sortino Ratio is similar to Sharpe ratio that measures the risk-adjusted return of an investment but penalizes only those returns falling below a user-specified target (downside risk).
 An intuitive way to view downside risk is the annualized standard deviation of returns below the target.

 Most hedge funds aim for absolute returns and unlike traditional funds where there are benchmarks to compare to.
-Therefore, risk measures, such as the Sharpe ratio, that are applicable to traditional funds are not s to hedge funds, but instead Sortino ratio should be used.
+Therefore, risk measures, such as the Sharpe ratio, that are applicable to traditional funds are not to hedge funds, but instead Sortino ratio should be used.

 iFund investment product risk rating is a qualitative and quantitative assessment of a single fund’s geographic and asset class focus, investment style and potential risk factors.
-At the conclusion of the due diligence, each investment product is classified according to the preset asset classification and risk rating scores, ranking from 1 to 6 (1 is the lowest risk, 6 is the most risky).
+At the conclusion of the due diligence, each investment product is classified according to the preset asset classification and risk rating scores, ranking from 1 to 6 (1 is the lowest risk, 6 is the riskiest).